soderlind/wp-loupe/README.md

    - Go to Settings > WP Loupe
    - Click "Reindex" to build the initial search index

+Plugin updates are handled automatically via GitHub.
+No need to manually download and install updates.

 ## Usage

 ### Basic Search